Pressure Sensitive Paint (PSP)

 Pressure-Sensitive Paint PIV process

 Generally, the PSP technique is based on an oxygen quenching process in which photo-chemical molecules excited by light are deactivated by collisions with oxygen molecules in spite of irradiation of fluorescence light.
 This leads to different degrees of luminosity on the surface of the model depending on the local pressure.
-A final pressure map is obtained from images of CCD cameras using complex image processing techniques.
+A final pressure map is obtained from images of digital cameras using complex image processing techniques.
 With the software ToPas, developed at DLR, such pressure maps are made available during the test.

 Applications

-General Data
+General data

 PSP-GA-Steckbrief-iPSP_PIV